MITPAcademy/bot-beta/README.md

-# MITPA Beta Bot — Discord Onboarding & Countdown System
+# PRACTA Beta Bot — Discord Onboarding & Countdown System

 > 🤖 Welcoming members and counting down to launch — professionally and privately.

 ## Overview

-**MITPA Beta Bot** is a professional, elegant, and pre-launch Discord bot built for the **MITPA** community.
+**PRACTA Beta Bot** is a professional, elegant, and pre-launch Discord bot built for the **PRACTA** community.
 It welcomes new members with a private onboarding message and keeps everyone informed with a real-time countdown to the official launch — all in beautifully designed embeds.

 ---